Red Sox vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- The previous 10 Red Sox games have not had a runline posted by bookmakers.
+- The Red Sox's previous 10 matchups have not had a spread posted by sportsbooks.

 Red Sox Betting Records & Stats

-- The Red Sox have won in five, or 35.7%, of the 14 contests they have been named as odds-on underdogs this year.
+- The Red Sox have won in six, or 40%, of the 15 contests they have been named as odds-on underdogs this year.

-- The moneyline set for this matchup implies the Red Sox have a 45.5% chance of coming away with a victory in the contest.
+- The Red Sox have an implied victory probability of 46.5% according to the moneyline set by sportsbooks for this matchup.

-- Games involving Boston have gone over the total set by oddsmakers in 19 of 29 chances this season.
+- Boston's games have gone over the total in 20 of its 30 chances.

 - The Red Sox have yet play a game with a spread this season.